 Though it may sound like the horrific makings of a paralyzing nightmare, a carnivorous insectoid alien was set loose among the crowds of Magic Kingdom every ten minutes or so, every day, for eight years.
 With one of the shortest lifespans of any attraction to occupy a Disney Park, The ExtraTERRORestrial Alien Encounter (emphasis included) has developed a cult following from those who experienced – and in some cases were traumatized by – Disney’s edgiest attraction.

-In the hazy view of hindsight, fewer and fewer guests can actually recall what Alien Encounter was like!
-Luckily, that's what Theme Park Tourist's LEGEND LIBRARY is here for; to capture the full stories of closed classics and forgotten favorites for a new generation, while allowing Imagineering fans to relive the rides of yesteryear.
-Today, we’ll walk you through the harrowing experience of Alien Encounter from the entrance doors to the exit and then discuss what brought about its demise.
+In the hazy view of hindsight, Alien Encounter has become little more than a hazy memory for some, and an urban legend for many, many more.
+But that's what Theme Park Tourist's LEGEND LIBRARY is here for: to capture the full stories of closed classics and forgotten favorites for a new generation, while allowing Imagineering fans to relive the rides of yesteryear.
+Today, we’ll walk you through the making of this one-of-a-kind Disney attraction, endure the harrowing experience of Alien Encounter from the entrance doors to the exit and then discuss what brought about its demise.
 Think you know the story of Disney's scariest attraction ever?
 Let’s look back together.

 Naturally, the story of any Imagineering experience begins long before the first guests ever step inside...
 And today's tale begins with a prologue familiar to fans of Disney parks history...

 The Disney Dark Ages